F3ll3f/sys_pro_proj/README.md

 # sys_pro_proj

-This is a project made for a System Programming course in the Department of Informatics and Telecommunications.
+This is a project made for a System Programming course in the Department of Informatics and Telecommunications in the National And Kapodistrian University of Athens.

 This project consists of 3 parts.
 Each part includes in its folder a "README.txt" that provides a detailed explanation of the respective part of the project and of its implementation.
 Brief description of each part: